BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ### Adding a Database to your deployed App'

-The Heroku add-on marketplace has a large number of data stores, from Redis and MongoDB providers, to Postgres and MySQL.
+The Heroku add-on marketplace has a large number of data stores, from Redis and MongoDB providers to Postgres and MySQL.

 Heroku provides three managed data services to all customers in the form of Add-ons: